 5. Pilates creates Strong, Flat Abdominal Wall

 This is actually a side benefit of properly strengthening the core, but we’re not complaining!
 In pilates, we target the Transversus Abdominus.
 This is the deepest abdominal muscle that lies closest to your organs – UNDERNEATH the Rectus Abdominus (the “6-pack” muscle) and your Obliques.
-When you learn to properly activated and strengthen, it acts like a corset, flattening the abdominal wall to help stabilize the pelvis and spine.
+When you learn to properly activated and strengthen your Transversus Abdominus, it acts like a corset, flattening the abdominal wall to stabilize and support the spine.

 6. Pilates Improves Posture

 Good posture is a result of optimal alignment of the bones of your skeleton supported by specific muscle groups whose primary function is stabilization.
 Pilates teaches you the fundamentals of proper alignment which are then reinforced as new exercises are added.
-This is beneficial because a lot of the chronic pain, stress or tension that we feel in our bodies is a result of poor posture brought about by the sedentary nature of modern day life.
+This is beneficial because a lot of the chronic pain, stress or tension that we feel in our bodies is a result of poor posture brought about by the sedentary (though wonderfully convenient) nature of modern day life.